-You need to answer every question in this application.
+It is important to answer every question in this form.
 If a question doesn't apply to you, use 'N/A' or 'nil'.
-Don't leave the space blank as this could delay the process and the student may not get paid on time.
+Don't leave the space blank, unless indicated on the form, as this could delay the process and the student may not get paid on time.